cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

             admin_password: '<strong admin password for cloudify>'

         cloudify_license_path: '<path to cloudify license file>'

+    rabbitmq:
+        username: '<username configured for queue management on rabbit>'
+        password: '<strong password configured for queue management on rabbit>'

+        # The CA path that was retrieved from the RabbitMQ instance
+        ca_path: '<path to ca certificate>'

+        # In case the connection to the RabbitMQ instance uses one IP address,
+        # please specify it as the first cluster node and leave the rest blank
+        cluster_members:
+            <short host name of rabbit server 1- e.g. using 'hostname -s'>:
+                default: <private ip of rabbit server 1>
+            <short host name of rabbit server 2>:
+                default: <private ip of rabbit server 2>
+            <short host name of rabbit server 3>:
+                default: <private ip of rabbit server 3>

     postgresql_server:
         # Same password as the one of the PostgreSQL server.